barry-ravichandran/DecisionFlow/README.md

 ## 🧪 Experiments

-You can final an example using ChatGPT-4o and Qwen2.5-7B-Instruct at [example](example.bash).
+You can final an example using ChatGPT-4o at [example](example.bash).
 ### 🔮 Inference

 #### MTA